Hitchhiker007/Axoweather-Web-App/README.md

 # 🌤 Axoweather – A Full Stack Weather App

-This project is a full-stack application built with Google Cloud Services and Redis caching.
+This project is a full-stack application hosted with Google Cloud Services and Redis caching.
 Users can search for any location worldwide to instantly view its weather details.

 🔗 [Live Site](https://weather-app-williamw.web.app/)